sink-github/InvMenuTools/README.md

 ## What would this be used for?

-> To be honest, it would be helpful for updating your inventory on a tick in a cleaner manner.
+> To be honest, it would be helpful for updating your inventory on each tick in a cleaner manner.